sri-cs/uda-py-hw/README.md

 Udacity exercise

-This is created as part of an exercise from Udacity Nanodegree program.
+This file is created as part of an exercise from Udacity Nanodegree program.